Forms

 We will go over some of them below.

-Input | Info |
+| Input | Info |

 user_id | Optional.
 ID of the Form recipient. |

 status | Optional.
-Can be either Open or Incomplete . |
+Can be either Open or Incomplete. |

 keywords | Optional.
 A term to search Requests by.
 Can be searched by Form Template name. |

-Returns an array of RequestedFormCompletion
+Returns an array of RequestedFormCompletion objects.

 Creating a Form Completion Request

-mutation createRequestedFormCompletion( $recipient_ids: String $form: String $is_recurring: Boolean $frequency: String $period: String $minute: String $hour: String $weekday: String $monthday: String $recurrence_ends: Boolean $ends_on: String) { createRequestedFormCompletion( input: { recipient_ids: $recipient_ids form: $form is_recurring: $is_recurring frequency: $frequency period: $period minute: $minute hour: $hour weekday: $weekday monthday: $monthday recurrence_ends: $recurrence_ends ends_on: $ends_on } ) { requestedFormCompletion { id }
+Section titled “Creating a Form Completion Request”mutation createRequestedFormCompletion( $recipient_ids: String $form: String $is_recurring: Boolean $frequency: String $period: String $minute: String $hour: String $weekday: String $monthday: String $recurrence_ends: Boolean $ends_on: String) { createRequestedFormCompletion( input: { recipient_ids: $recipient_ids form: $form is_recurring: $is_recurring frequency: $frequency period: $period minute: $minute hour: $hour weekday: $weekday monthday: $monthday recurrence_ends: $recurrence_ends ends_on: $ends_on } ) { requestedFormCompletion { id }

-mutation is called from an authenticated provider/staff account.
+messages { field message } }}The createRequestedFormCompletion mutation is called from an authenticated provider/staff account.

 You can view a full list of potential inputs here.

-Input | Info |
+| Input | Info |

 recipient_ids | Required.
 Array of User IDs that should receive the Form Completion Request. |